pyscf.lib package¶

 -

-(fn, *args, **kwargs)¶ Apply the fn to rest arguments: return fn(*args, **kwargs).
+- Check input of class/object attributes, check whether a class method is overwritten.
+It does not check the attributes which are prefixed with “_”.
 The return value of method set is the object itself.
 This allows a series of functions/methods to be executed in pipe.

 -